Do YOU Need a Universal Studios Japan Express Pass?

 At the time of writing, they can be available for these rides…

-Mario Kart: Koopa’s Challenge, Harry Potter and the Forbidden Journey™, Despicable Me: Minion Mayhem, Elmo’s GoGo Skateboard, Hollywood Dream, Space Fantasy, The Amazing Adventures of Spiderman, The Flying Dinosaur, Jurassic Park and Jaws
+Mario Kart: Koopa’s Challenge, Harry Potter and the Forbidden Journey™, Despicable Me: Minion Mayhem, Elmo’s GoGo Skateboard, Hollywood Dream, The Flying Dinosaur, Space Fantasy, Jurassic Park and JAWS™

 That’s pretty much everything I want to go on!
 I’d only need an Express Pass that covers Flight of the Hippogriff™ and Yoshi’s Adventure – but, as I said, it is a gamble – and there’s the Super Nintendo World™ entry thing again!

-Just in case any of these chance before your trip, get an up-to-date single rider list here.
+Just in case any of these change before your trip, get an up-to-date single rider list here.

 Many of the rides also require smaller kids to be with an adult or older child.